DonghaoWu/it-logger-doc/README.md

 ### Basic file structure setup.

-1. Create a folder it-logger.
+1. Create a folder it-logger(local).

 2. Create a new repository in Github, named 'it-logger-doc'.